GreedYLearner1146/HELA-VFA/README.md

 Please cite the following paper if you find it useful for your work:

-G.Y.
-Lee, T. Dam, D.P.Poenar, V.N.Duong and M.M.
-Ferdaus, ``HELA-VFA: A Hellinger Distance-Attention-based Feature Aggregation Network for Few-Shot Classification", in *Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision*, 2024.
+Lee,  G. Y., Dam,  T., Poenar,  D. P., Duong,  V. N. & Ferdaus,  M. M. (2024).
+HELA-VFA: a hellinger distance-attention-based feature aggregation network for few-shot classification.
+2024 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2162-2172. https://dx.doi.org/10.1109/WACV57701.2024.00217

 ## Some References ##